 Summer at Spring

 At a Lavender’s Blue dinner with a Park Lane ambassadress, a Green Park restaurateur and a Beverly Hills realtor, the conversation naturally turned to Lisa Vanderpump.
 But it was the combination of the interior and food – good taste and tastes good – that proved the hot topic in the cool surroundings of Spring.
 Even if Ruby Wax was within earshot of our table.
-Spring is the best of the six dining rooms in the people’s palace, Somerset House on the Strand.
+Spring is the best of the six dining rooms in the people’s palace of London, Somerset House on The Strand.
 That’s why it’s full and we’re full on a Monday night.

 Horses for courses although we’d prefer not for main course (halibut with spinach, chilli and preserved lemon dressing £32) and course after course at Spring is not coarse of course but rather seasonal – and sensational.
 Crisp but not autumnal (fritto misto of prawns with lemon pinwheels and foraged herbs £16).
 Cold but not wintry (rhubarb and rye tart with crème fraîche £8).
 Pantaloon and stripy sweater clad waiters resemble – dare we say – Venetian robbers.
-Perhaps later they’ll nick a gondola to sail home along the Thames.
+Perhaps later they’ll find a gondola to steal away home down the Thames.